redis/docs/content/integrate/redis-data-integration/ingest/architecture.md

 {{< image filename="images/rdi/ingest/ingest-control-plane.png" >}}

-The following sections describe the node configurations you can use to deploy RDI.
+The following sections describe the VM configurations you can use to deploy RDI.

-### RDI on your own nodes
+### RDI on your own VMs

-For this deployment, you must provide 2 nodes.
-The collector and stream processor are active on one node while the other node is a standby to provide high availability.
-The operators run on both nodes and use an algorithm to decide which node is the active one (the "leader").
+For this deployment, you must provide 2 VMs.
+The collector and stream processor are active on one VM while the other is a standby to provide high availability.
+The operators run on both VMs and use an algorithm to decide which is the active one (the "leader").
-Both the active node and the standby need access to the authentication secrets that RDI uses to encrypt network traffic.
+Both the active VM and the standby need access to the authentication secrets that RDI uses to encrypt network traffic.
 The diagram below shows this configuration: